Part 3 More

 liquefy a gas at its critical temperature i.e. the critical pressure is the

-vapor pressure at the critical temperature.
+vapour pressure at the critical temperature.

 critical point denotes the conditions above which distinct liquid and gas

-phases do not exist.
 The point at the critical temperature and critical

 pressure is called the critical point of the substance.

-OTHER CALCULATION PAGES
+OTHER USEFUL PAGES

 notes on gas law calculations, kinetic